mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 In case that there are some incomplete writes, *WiredTiger* looks at the existing data files to find the identifier of the last checkpoint.
 It then searches the *journal files* for the record that matches the identifier of the last checkpoint.
 Finally, it applies operations in the *journal files* since the last checkpoint.
 At the end, the *MongoDB server* can resume normal execution.
 Let's take a look at the last group of files.

-The *mongod.lock* file has a similar function to the WiredTiger.lock file.
-If this file is not empty, it means that a MongoDB process is currently active in this directory.
-Any other *MongoDB* process attempting to access this directory will fail to startup in that event.
+The *mongod.lock file* has a similar function to the *WiredTiger.lock file*.
+If the file is not empty, it means that a *MongoDB process* is currently active in the */var/lib/mongodb/* directory.
+Any other *MongoDB process* attempting to access this directory will fail to startup in that event.
+If the file is empty, then everything is clear.
+In some unusual situations, like an unclean shutdown, the *mongod.lock file* won't be empty, even though the *MongoD* is no longer running.

-If this file is empty, then everything is clear.
-In some unusual situations, like an unclean shutdown, the mongod.lock file won't be empty, even though the *MongoD* is no longer running.
-You may need to delete the mongod.lock file if directed to by support or our documentation.
-These remaining two files are more support and metadata files for WiredTiger.
+You may need to delete the *mongod.lock file* if directed to by support or our documentation.
+These remaining two files *sizeStorer.wt and storage.bson* are more support and metadata files for *WiredTiger*.
 Remember, you should never need to interact with any of these files and modifying them may result in crashes or data loss.
-In addition to the files held here in the data directory, there is also the log file.
+In addition to the files held here in the data directory, there is also the *log file*.
 We're going to be going over logging in more detail in the later lesson.

-But just to give you a quick look, you can see in my log, there's not a whole lot of information in here right now.
+But just to give you a quick look, you can see in my *log*, there's not a whole lot of information in here right now.
 That's because I'm not really doing anything with my server.
-As you use your MongoDB server, the log file will fill with additional information.
-These log files are vital for post failure diagnostics and should be treated with care as well.
-It's up to you if you want to place your log files in the same directory as your data files.
+As you use your *MongoDB server*, the *log file* will fill with additional information.
+These *log files* are vital for post failure diagnostics and should be treated with care as well.
+It's up to you if you want to place your *log files* in the same directory as your *data files*.

 It's not a bad idea to keep them separate though.
 There's one more file that we should talk about, but it's in neither of the two directories we've talked about so far.
 This *mongodb-27017.sock* file is a socket file used by *MongoDB* to create a socket connection at the specified port.
 *MongoDB* needs to use sockets for interprocess communications.
 Without this file, the *MongoDB* cannot function.

 This file is created at startup and lets the *MongoDB server* own this port.
 If there is a crash or other unclean shutdown, you might find an error on startup related to this file.
 You can safely delete it if directed to by support or our documentation in that event.